Timinator2000/techio-algo-x/19 - 2025 and beyond/05 - nonograms with algorithm x.md

 <details>
 <summary>Spoiler #1: Tiles on a Gameboard</summary>

-Following @VizGhar’s lead, my tiles are either `Segment`s or single white space cells.
-The entire Nonogram gameboard must be covered by some combination of `Segment`s and white spaces.
-Placing a `Segment` on the gameboard never includes any white space and placing a white space on the gameboard never covers any more than a single 1x1 cell.
+Following @VizGhar’s lead, my tiles are either segments or single white space cells.
+The entire Nonogram gameboard must be covered by some combination of segments and white spaces.
+Placing a segment on the gameboard never includes any white space and placing a white space on the gameboard never covers any more than a single 1x1 cell.

 </details>